-Enrollment and Current Student Profile4
+Enrollment and Current Student Profile3

-While the Committee has put significant focus on the financial plan, it was done in the context of a commitment to maintaining Cooper Union's academic quality, reputation, and historic enrollment levels across the schools of Architecture, Art, and Engineering.
-In order to better understand the impact of tuition, it was important to review enrollment trends preand post-tuition.
+While the Board put significant focus on the financial plan, it was done in the context of a commitment to maintaining Cooper Union's academic quality, reputation, and historic enrollment levels across the schools of Architecture.
+Art. and Engineering.
+In order to better understand the impact of tuition, it was important to review enrollment trends pre- and post-tuition.
 While Cooper has, overall, experienced an 18.5% decline in applications (from 3,383 to 2,756), an increase in admissions rate (from 8.0% to 13.5%), and a decrease in yield (from 76% to 60%), Cooper has maintained an admissions profile consistent with highly selective institutions.
 The academic profile, as measured by current admission criteria, of new, incoming students to Cooper Union has been consistently high, and Critical Reading and Math SAT scores suggest that students are in the same range of competitiveness now as they were pre-tuition.
 Significantly, however, we have declined on key measures of diversity.
 Results vary by school, with the overall numbers being driven by the larger size of the engineering program.
 These trends are described more fully in Appendix C.

 While our admissions profile remains strong, we are eager to understand and address academic and reputational questions that go beyond these basic selection criteria.
-We recommend that the Administration further analyze the academic profile of Cooper Union, quality of education being offered, composition of the student body at Cooper Union, and reputation.
-We recommend that this work be reported to the Board's Academic and Student Affairs Committee, the FEC, and, ultimately, the full Board of Trustees.
+The Administration will further analyze Cooper Union's academic profile, quality of education being offered, composition of the student body, and reputation.
+This work will be reported to the Board's Academic and Student Affairs Committee, the FEC, and, ultimately, the full Board of Trustees.